SebastianVeraM/web/README.md

-This is a test for a web page developed in Streamlit
+This is a test for a web app developed in Streamlit